Who Wants to Be a Millionaire (American game show): ABC

 As ABC's overexposure of the primetime Millionaire led the public to tire of the show, there was speculation that the show would not survive beyond the 2001–02 season.
 The staff planned on switching it to a format which would emphasize comedy more than the game and feature a host other than Philbin, but in the end, the primetime show was canceled, with its final episode airing on June 27, 2002.

-On May 8, 2003 (the same day that Nancy Christy became the second top-prize winner on the syndicated version), ABC broadcast footage from Charles Ingram's run on the British version of Millionaire as a special episode of Primetime Thursday with Charles Gibson and Diane Sawyer, called "Who Wants to Steal a Million?"; the documentary was originally broadcast in the United Kingdom on April 21, 2003, as a special episode of Tonight with Trevor McDonald that was presented by Martin Bashir, who was filling in for Trevor McDonald, called "Major Fraud", as in which some of the footage from that particular episode is used.
+On May 8, 2003, ABC broadcast footage from Charles Ingram's run on the British version of Millionaire as a special episode of Primetime Thursday with Charles Gibson and Diane Sawyer, called "Who Wants to Steal a Million?"; the documentary was originally broadcast in the United Kingdom on April 21, 2003, as a special episode of Tonight with Trevor McDonald that was presented by Martin Bashir, who was filling in for Trevor McDonald, called "Major Fraud", as in which some of the footage from that particular episode is used.
 During that program, Ingram was interviewed by Diane Sawyer, who was solely hosting the episode upon Charles Gibson's night off.
 Both of these were broadcast from the set at Elstree Studios in London.

 On January 8, 2020, it was announced that Who Wants to Be a Millionaire would be revived by ABC after an 18-year absence, featuring Jimmy Kimmel host and co-executive producer.
 The show begin airing on April 8, 2020.
 Due to the COVID-19 pandemic, the first two seasons of the revival were taped without a studio audience.
 The series went on indefinite hiatus after the season two finale on March 21, 2021, before returning for a third season on July 10, 2024, with Kimmel returning as host and co-executive producer, and with the return of the studio audience.
+On April 22, 2025, it was announced that the revival would be renewed for a fourth season, and would once again consist of a pair of two celebrity contestants playing for $1 million.
+The fourth season premiered on July 23, 2025.

+On May 8, 2026, it was announced that the revival had been renewed for a fifth season, which premiered on July 22, 2026.